msa-em/tilt-corrected-bf-stem/05_aberration_fitting.md

 \end{aligned}
 ```

-where $\lambda$ is the (relativistically-corrected) electron wavelength, $C_{m,n}^{x/y}$ are the Cartesian aberration coefficients of radial order $m+1$ and angular order $n$ in units of ångströms.
+$\lambda$ is the (relativistically-corrected) electron wavelength, $C_{m,n}^{x/y}$ are the Cartesian aberration coefficients of radial order $m+1$ and angular order $n$ in units of ångströms.

-[](#py4dstem_parallax_shifts_interactive) below investigates the effect of common aberrations and microscope geometry variations, away from the ground-truth values (relative rotation angle = -15°, and defocus = 1.5μm), on the apparent image shifts of virtual BF images and the aligned virtual BF stack.
+[](#py4dstem_parallax_shifts_interactive) investigates the effect of common aberrations and microscope geometry variations, away from the ground-truth values (relative rotation angle = -15°, and defocus = 1.5μm), on the apparent image shifts of virtual BF images and the aligned virtual BF stack.

 :::{figure} #app:py4dstem_parallax_shifts_interactive
 :name: py4dstem_parallax_shifts_interactive
 :placeholder: ./static/py4dstem_parallax_shifts_interactive.png
-**Common aberrations and microscope geometry effects on tcBF-STEM.** Notice the relative robustness of the aligned BF stack when the `rotation_angle` and `defocus` sliders are moved slightly away from their ground-truth values.
+**Common aberrations and microscope geometry effects on tcBF-STEM.**
+Notice the relative robustness of the aligned BF stack when the `rotation_angle` and `defocus` sliders are moved slightly away from their ground-truth values.
 Other aberrations, such as astigmatism and coma, introduce more pronnounced effects.
 :::

 ## Aberration Fitting